 - Perceived level of difficulty

 - The course does not have a majors only or department only designation

 For courses with a prior history of SI:

 SI vs. Non-SI participant final course grade received.

 Number of contact hours spent in SI sessions for course.

 The above criteria ensure we support the greatest number of students possible in courses for which SI is successful.
 Centrally funded SI must target courses that meet most or all of the criteria.
 We will support SI for any course if an academic department is willing to fund the SI Leader.
 We encourage departments to review the above criteria to determine the usefulness of SI, but for departmentally funded SI, we specifically need:

 Support of Instructor(s) for the course

-Commitment by the department to fund the SI sessions
+Commitment by the department to fund SI for the course

 If you have a question regarding Supplemental Instruction, please call our office (515-294-6624) or e-mail email@example.com.